-Pinwheel sugar cookies are so beautiful and can be made with a variety of colors.
+Pinwheel cookies are so beautiful and can be made with a variety of colors.
 I’ve seen red and green for Christmas, yellow and pink for spring, and black and orange for Halloween.
-I chose this pretty teal color for these pinwheel sugar cookies.
+I chose this pretty teal color for these pinwheel cookies.

 Here they are all boxed up.
 I picked out these cute little boxes before I even decided I was going to make pinwheel sugar cookies.
 I got the tins at the dollar store.
 Yep, these cute metal boxes were a buck a piece.
 Deal!